 Step 3: Pre-workshop Assignment – To create workshops that address and train participants in the areas that will most quickly impact business performance and results, we design pre-workshop assignments to have them focus on the competency, assist us to create cases relevant to ther situations and facilitate more personal engagement.
 The Pre-workshop Assignments are emailed 1 to 2 weeks prior to the workshops.

-Step 4: Workshops – Participants attend workshops to clarify, concretize, get trained and coached in the area of competence.
+Step 4: Workshops – Participants virtual workshops will clarify, concretize, get trained and coached in the area of competence.
 Our workshops typically is designed and executed as follows:

 - Conceptual Framework (40% of Session) – This discussion creates a context for developing the area and a framework from which to think through the workshop.
 The core content comes from the Harvard Online programs.